BAJAJ FINSERV DIRECT LIMITED

 Formula for Short Interest Ratio

-The short interest ratio (SIR) measures the relationship between short positions and market liquidity.
-It is calculated using the formula:
+The short interest ratio is calculated using the following formula:

-Short Interest Ratio (SIR) = Total Short Interest ÷ Average Daily Trading Volume
+Short Interest Ratio = Total Short Interest ÷ Average Daily Trading Volume

 Where:

-• Total Short Interest is the number of shares that have been sold short but not yet covered.
+• Total Short Interest refers to the number of shares sold short but not yet covered

-• Average Daily Trading Volume is the average number of shares traded per day over a given period.
+• Average Daily Trading Volume refers to the average number of shares traded per day over a specified period, reflecting the stock's market liquidity

 How Is the Short Interest Ratio Calculated

-• Divide the total short interest by the average daily trading volume.
+• Division of short interest by average trading volume

 Factor Value